surma/surma.dev/content/things/portrait-mode.md

   </figcaption>
 </figure>

-So what did I really do here?
-My Pixel 5 has a fixed lens, so I took a photo with it first.
-I then tried to exactly match field of view with my DSLR, using land marks in the photo to align as close as possible.
-Specifically, we have the same scene with the exact same field of view and same focal plane, while sensor size, sensor position, focal length and lens diameter can change.

-Let’s return at the original comparison image from the start of the article.
 What kind of lens does a Pixel 5 have exactly?
 And what kind of sensor?
 Luckily, some of this data is embedded in the EXIF data of the images and can be extracted using `identify` from ImageMagick:

 ```
 $ identify -format 'f=%[EXIF:FocalLength] A=%[EXIF:FNumber]' cam_image.jpg
-f=46/1 A=28/10
+f=27/1 A=28/10

 $ identify -format 'f=%[EXIF:FocalLength] A=%[EXIF:FNumber]' pixel5_image.jpg
 f=4380/1000 A=173/100
 ```

-This says that my digital camera image was taken with $f=46mm$ and $f/2.8$ ($A=16.4mm$).
-The Pixel 5 used $f=4.38mm$ and $f/1.73$ ($A=2.5mm$).
+This says that my digital camera image was taken with $f=27\text{mm}$ and $f/2.8$ ($A=9.6\text{mm}$).
+The Pixel 5 used $f=4.38\text{mm}$ and $f/1.73$ ($A=2.5\text{mm}$).

-> **More lies:** I am ignoring the fact that the Pixel 5’s portrait mode crops in, effectively zooming in and giving the phone a longer focal length.
+> **I lied:** I am not using portrait mode for this experiment because the Pixel 5’s portrait mode crops in, effectively zooming in and giving the phone a longer focal length.
 Longer focal lenses are typically deemed more flattering for portraits as they have less perspective distortion.
-Whether this is a technical limitation or a technique to force people to literally take a step back when taking picrtures, is unclear to me.
+Whether this is a technical limitation or a technique to force people to literally take a step back when taking pictures, is unclear to me.

-The aperture on the DSLR is almost 7 times as large as the phones aperture.
+The aperture on the DSLR is almost 4 times as large as the phones aperture.
 We just established that in these extreme constellations (close subject, far-away spot light), aperture is the dictating factor of the bokeh circles.
 To achieve the same bluriness of the DSLR, the Pixel 5 would have to achieve the same aperture of $A=16.4mm = f/0.27$.

 Is such a phone lens possible?
 This is where I couldn’t find any answers.
 In my experience, any lens with an aperture bigger than $f/1.4$ is rare and increasingly expensive.
 Any aperture bigger than $f/1.2$ is virtually unheard of, although they do exist.